vikasharma005/PaperInsight/README.md

 > Transform your research papers into insightful dashboards with ease! 🚀

-PaperInsight is a powerful web application that converts academic research papers into interactive and visually appealing dashboards.
+PaperInsight is a powerful web application built with Django that converts academic research papers into interactive and visually appealing dashboards.
 Unlock the potential of your research with just a few clicks!

 ## 🌟 Features